kekeandzeyu/coursera-algorithms/README.md

 This repository is under MIT License.

-All the materials of Algorithms course, including projects, courseware and so forth, are under their original license.
+All the materials of Algorithms course in this repository, including projects, courseware, etc., are under their original license.